 Good design is always more than skin deep.
-It should start with the structural design and information architetcure, moving into low-fidelity design such as wireframes through to full user-interface design.
-Prototyping also plays a fundamental role in testing interactive ideas with real people during wireframing and user-interface design phases.
+It should begin with structural design and information architecture, moving into low-fidelity design such as wireframes through to full user-interface design.
+Prototyping also plays a fundamental role in testing interactive ideas with real people.

 4. Test and implement

 A test and learn culture used throughout the project lifecycle improves the performance of your product or service.
-User testing with prototypes should occor before commitment to development, gathering valuable user insight that supports an iterative design process.
-UI design toolkits and fucntional documenation should guide front-end development through to product launch.
+User testing with prototypes should occur before development, gathering valuable user insight.
+UI design toolkits and functional documentation should guide front-end development through to product launch.

 12 things I stand for